SamuelMarks/libscript/README.md

 Deployment scripts.

+## Features

+OS support for:

+  - Linux (Debian, Alpine, &etc.)
+  - macOS
+  - FreeBSD (coming soon!)
+  - Windows (coming soon!)

+Relocatable; no need to `cd` into the scripts directory.

+Plenty of guards everywhere—idempotency style—so scripts can be rerun without worry.

+Dockerfiles are generated.
+Coming soon: these will be optimised for Docker's cache mechanism.

 ## History / roadmap:

   0. First version was written in [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) (59+ repos with ["off" prefix](https://github.com/offscale?q=off&language=python)) for mostly [Linux](https://en.wikipedia.org/wiki/Linux) ([Ubuntu](https://en.wikipedia.org/wiki/Ubuntu)) with a bit of work for [Debian](https://en.wikipedia.org/wiki/Debian) support;